Are you about to purchase a new home for you & your family? Or are you a little suspect on some termite activity in your current home?

 The media reports on the importance of termite inspections and termite control methods constantly.
-Major media stories have been run in Sydney regarding inadequate inspections for termites and other timber pests.
-This is particularly the case when new home buyers require a pre-purchase inspection.
+Major media stories have been run in Sydney regarding inadequate inspections for termites and other timber pests both in newly constructed & established buildings.

 For everyone, termites are the big focus, but termites are only 1 of the timber pests that cause damage to your property.
 The main timber pests that can damage a property are termites, borers and wood decay fungi.

 A timber pest inspection is normally designed to look for signs of all three of these pests.
 A termite inspection normally only focuses on subterranean termites.

 Do you need a termite inspection or a timber pest inspection?

 Its always important to first assess the current condition of your property:

 - Are there any obvious signs of termite infestations?